Skip To Top Navigation Skip To Content Skip To Section Navigation Skip To Footer

 IT’S NOT “IMPOSTER SYNDROME” - IT’S BIOLOGY

-We've been calling “the fear of not belonging” imposter syndrome for decades.
-But here's what's actually going on: we’re mammals.
-And mammals are wired to need a pack to survive.
+But here's what's actually going on: we’re mammals who are hardwired to need a pack to survive.

 When we enter a new environment — new job, new role, new team — our nervous system reads it as a potential threat.
 We don't know yet if this pack will accept us.
 And until we do, our biology is on high alert, trying to do whatever it takes to belong.